October 20, 2017

-The successful RA candidate will meet the following qualifications:
+For these roles, a successful candidate will meet the following qualifications:

-- Must maintain a minimum cumulative GPA of 2.5 each semester during the term of employment.
-Each semester of employment individual must achieve a minimum of 2.0 semester GPA.
-RAs must pass 70% of all credits attempted each semester.
+- Must maintain a minimum GPA of 2.5 each semester during the term of employment.
+For each semester of employment, RAs must achieve a minimum of a 2.0 semester GPA.

-- Must be in good conduct standing with University Housing & Dining with no alcohol or drug related charges.
+- Must be in good conduct standing with the University.

-- May not hold other campus employment during academic year term of RA Appointment.
+- May not hold other paid employment during academic term of RA appointment.

-attend, and successfully complete a 6-week Introductory RA Class (Issues in
+- Enroll, attend, and successfully complete a six-week introductory RA Class (Issues in College Residence Halls).

-The course meets one day a week for an optional 1 credit hour.
-The course will meet immediately after Spring Break.
+- The course meets one day a week for two hours for an option of one credit hour.

 - Excellent verbal and written communication and organization skills.